About our Training Courses-

 Breastfeeding Peer Support Training Level 2

-The Breastfeeding Peer Support Training is designed for mothers who are breastfeeding or who have breastfed in the past and who now wish to develop their knowledge of breastfeeding and gain new skills, knowledge and confidence in supporting a mother to effectively breastfeed.
+The Level 2 Training is designed for mothers who are breastfeeding or who have breastfed in the past and who now wish to develop their knowledge of breastfeeding and gain new skills, knowledge and confidence in supporting a mother to effectively breastfeed.

-The aim of the course is to enable course participants to be able to support mothers both antenatally and postnatally by providing independent evidence-based research and up to date breastfeeding information and support.
+The aim of the course is to enable course participants to be able to support mothers both in the antenatal and postnatal period by providing independent evidence-based research and up to date breastfeeding and information and support.

 Expected Learning Outcomes

 - Understand the role of a Breastfeeding Peer Supporter.